Ebenezer Hancock House

 The Ebenezer Hancock House is a building at 10 Marshall Street in Downtown Boston, Massachusetts.
-Located in the city's Blackstone Block Historic District, at the corner of Marshall Street and Creek Lane, the building was erected in 1767 as a home for John Hancock.
+Located Creek Square, in the city's Blackstone Block Historic District, at the corner of Marshall Street and Creek Lane, the building was erected in 1767 as a home for John Hancock, Ebenezer's brother.

 History

 Thomas Hancock, who owned the site in the mid-18th century, willed it to his nephew, John, in 1764.
 Built by John in 1767, he transferred the building's title in 1776 to his brother, Ebenezer, who was Deputy Paymaster-General of the Continental Army.
-In 1785, the three-story building was owned by a city merchant.
+In 1785, the three-story building was owned by a city merchant, Ebenezer Frothingham.